Sustainable product packaging has gained a lot of

 it is quickly apparent that fresh as well as durable

 The keyword is "Point of Sales".
 Also called POS.
 The packaging industry regularly comes up with new designs, shapes and colours for product packaging in order to convince the consumer of a product in the best possible way.
 Because this increases the purchasing power for the brand.
 The more appealing and unique the product appears on the outside, the more likely it is to convince the critical end customer.
 Unfortunately, this often conflicts with the sustainability of packaging.
 Because often the great packaging shapes and colours are also the ones that generate the most plastic waste.

 In recent years, the way consumers think has changed.
 Many consumers now pay more attention to minimalist packaging rather than the appearance of a package.
 Packaging must protect the product.
 Nothing more.

 Supermarkets across Europe have clearly already made their statements on more sustainability in 2019.
-For example, almost all large supermarkets and discounters are now dispensing with packaging for fruit and vegetables that does not have to be protected against damage by packaging.
+For example, almost all large supermarkets and discounters are now avoiding packaging for fruits and vegetables that do not have to be protected against damage by packaging.